Testing MCAR via covariances: Extending the U-statistic framework to partially observed variables: Empirical study

 However, there are exceptions that behave unexpectedly, such as previously studied Student's $t_2$ distribution which does not have finite fourth moments.
-When combined with upper censoring as the only missingness mechanism, Figure \ref{fig:2X3Y_stdt2_MNAR_upper_censoring} that all three test experience \textit{loss} of power with increasing the missingness rate, which is not expected, and was not observed in the scenarios before.
-It appears that the combination of undetectable alternative and the data does not satisfy the assumption is too much for tests to handle, and they start behaving in a strange manner.
-We also note that in several of 2000 replications matrix $\hat{\Lambda}$ happened to be singular, so Moore-Penrose pseudoinverse needed to be utilized instead of the standard inverse.
-Replacing the identity scale matrix of the standard $t_2$ distribution with the matrix that has unit diagonal elements, and others equal to 0.1 and 0.5, respectively, did not help the Little's test, and behavior persisted, as seen from the tables in the Supplementary material.
+When combined with upper censoring as the only missingness mechanism, Figure \ref{fig:2X3Y_stdt2_MNAR_upper_censoring} {shows} that all three test experience \textit{loss} of power {as the missingness rate increases}, which is not expected, and was not observed in the scenarios before. {It appears that the combination of an undetectable alternative and data from a population that do not satisfy the assumption of finite fourth moment is too challenging for the tests to handle}, and they start behaving in an unexpected manner.
+We have tried replacing the identity scale matrix of the standard $t_2$ distribution with the matrix that has unit diagonal elements, and others equal to 0.1 and 0.5, respectively, but it did not help the Little's test, and behavior persisted.
 For example, for the scale matrix with non-diagonal elements equal to 0.5, the novel test stopped having decreasing power for $n = 100$, but Little's test stabilized for $n = 300$.
+These results are part of the Supplementary material.

-\begin{remark} The novel test we have presented is based on estimating the covariance between the response indicators and the data variables, which is a measure of linear dependence.
-To capture other form of dependence, one is free to transform the variables and apply the test to the transformed data, if some other form of dependence is expected to occur based on previous experience.
-One such example where transforming the variables improves the power performance of the test can be found in the Ref. \cite{aleksic2024novel}, where the original $A_n$-based test was introduced. \end{remark}
+\begin{remark} The novel test we have presented is based on estimating the covariance between response indicators and data variables, which is a measure of linear dependence.
+To capture other forms of dependence, one is free to transform the variables and apply the test to the transformed data, if some other form of dependence is expected to occur based on previous experience.
+One such example where transforming the variables improves the power performance of the test can be found in \cite{aleksic2024novel}, where the original $A_n$-based test was introduced.
+The transformation of variables in this context could be the best solution in those cases where specific dependence between the data and the response indicators is to be expected. \end{remark}